OffchainLabs/arbitrum-classic/docs/AVM_Specification.md

 A Codepoint marshals to:

 * byte val of 1
-* 8-byte little-endian representation of the pc.
+* 8-byte big-endian representation of the pc.
 * the marshalling of the operation
 * 32-byte nextHash value